dylandjian/Facebook-group-bot/README.md

 You need to install python 2.7 and install the mongoDB server which can be found here :
 `https://www.mongodb.com/download-center`

+Follow these steps to get the bot to work :

 - `pip install virtualenv`

 - `virtualenv facebookenv`